Learning-Based Optimal Control with Performance Guarantees for Unknown Systems with Latent States: Control with Guarantees

-This assumption is not restrictive, and it can be straightforwardly shown to be satisfied for most deterministic gradient-based solvers provided the same initialization and a cost function with regularization term are used.
-However, it is generally not fulfilled for random-based methods such as genetic algorithms.
+This assumption is not restrictive, and it can be straightforwardly shown to be satisfied for most deterministic gradient-based solvers, provided that the same initialization is used and the cost function has a unique local minimum, possibly after inserting a regularization term.
+However, it is generally not fulfilled for random-based methods such as genetic algorithms, which may provide different solutions when considering the same scenarios due to their reliance on randomness.

-Suppose a solution to OCP (\ref{eq:scenario_OCP}) is found with a solver that satisfies Assumption \ref{as:solver}.
-In that case, the following result provides probabilistic guarantees that the constraints (\ref{eq:constraints}) are satisfied when this solution is applied to the unknown system.
+Now suppose a set $\mathbb{S} \subset \mathbb{N}_{\leq K}$ with cardinality $s:= \operatorname{card}(\mathbb{S}) < K$ is known for which a solver satisfying Assumption~\ref{as:solver} yields the same solution as for the original OCP (\ref{eq:scenario_OCP}) when only the scenarios belonging to this set are considered.
+That is, the solution of the OCP (\ref{eq:scenario_OCP}), where the constraints (\ref{eq:scenario_OCP_dynamic_constraints_1}-\ref{eq:scenario_OCP_constraints}) are in place only for $ k \in \mathbb{S}$, is $\{\bm{u}_{0:H}^\star, \overline{J_H}^\star\}$.
+In the following, we will refer to such a set $\mathbb{S}$ as a support sub-sample.
+In that case, the following result provides probabilistic guarantees for the maximum cost and the satisfaction of the constraints (\ref{eq:constraints}) when $\bm{u}_{0:H}^\star$ is applied to the unknown system.